Qinyi Chen

 - Marketplace Innovation Workshop (MIW), May 2022

-"Dynamic Bandits with Temporal Structure"
+"Non-Stationary Bandits with Auto-Regressive Temporal Dependency"

 - IJCAI-ECAI 2022 Doctoral Consortium, July 2022